aaronvbrown/currency-exchanger/README.md

-# _Portfolio - Aaron Brown_
+# _Currency Exchanger_

 #### By **Aaron Brown**

-#### A starter template for web applications using html, css, javascript and tooling including: npm, webpack, jest, eslint & babel.
+#### A utility for obtaining currency exchanges from US Dollars using the ExchangeRate-API, html, css, javascript and tooling including: npm, webpack, jest, eslint & babel.

 ## Technologies Used